tradu0606/travel-project/README.md

 **How to install**

 1. Fork and clone repository
-2. Swich in project folder in terminal and run
+2. Swich to project folder in terminal and run
 -	`npm init`
 -	`npm install` (to install all dependencies)
 -	`node db/seed.js` (to seed your database)
-3. Run in terminal `mongoode` to turn on your mongoDB
+3. Run `mongoode` in terminal to turn on your mongoDB
 4. In a separate terminal window run `nodemone` to turn on your local server
-5. Now you can explore API.
-Use browser or Postmen to send requests to database.
+5. Now you can explore the API.
+Use a browser or Postman to send requests to the database.

 **What was new or interesting for me**

-1. I had a problem collecting data from original API.
-I wanted to use fetch to collect json data.
-But I need to run fetch couple of times to collect all parks collection data.
-Since fetch is a asynchronies function and return a promise, not a data I want, I've learned how to collect promises, aggregate, and receive a json file with all data.
+1. I had a problem collecting data from the original API.
+I wanted to use fetch to collect json data, but I need to run fetch couple of times to collect all parks collection data.
+Since fetch is an asynchronous function and returns a promise, not the data I want, I've learned how to collect promises, aggregate, and receive a json file with all data.
 Code exemple:
 ```
 function getJsonParks(url, modelName) {